Method of dominant balance: Equation properties

-Substituting the scaled function $s(z)=(z-L)^{p} \tilde{s}(z)$ into the equation and taking the limit as $z$ approaches $L$ may generate simplified reduced equations for distinct exponent values of $p$.
-These simplified equations are called distinguished limits and identify balanced dominant equation terms.
-The scale transformation generates the scaled functions.
-The dominant balance method applies scale transformations to balance equation terms whose factors contain distinct exponents.
-For example, $T_{i}(s)$ contains factor $(z-L)^{q}$ and term $T_{j}(s)$ contains factor $(z-L)^{r}$ with $q \ne r$.
-Scaled functions are applied to differential equations when $z$ is an equation parameter, not the differential equation´s independent variable.
-The Kruskal-Newton diagram facilitates identifying the required scaled functions needed for dominant balance of algebraic and differential equations.
+In some cases, the reduced equation has coefficients containing a parameter $\epsilon$, but the parameter's exponent is different for the 2 terms.
+In this case, the reduced equation requires a scale transformation $z=\epsilon^{\lambda} \tilde{z}$ of the variable $z$ using scaling exponent $\lambda$.
+The dominant balance method selects a scaling exponent $\lambda$ to generate transformed terms, each transformed term now containing the parameter with the same exponent.
+Distinct pairs of terms and scaling transformations lead to distinct simplified equations called distinguished limits, and each equation may lead to a distinct solution.
+The Kruskal-Newton diagram facilitates identifying the required scale transformation needed for dominant balance of algebraic and differential equations.

 For differential equation solutions containing an irregular singularity, the leading behavior is the first term of an asymptotic series solution that remains when the independent variable $z$ approaches an irregular singularity $L$.
 The controlling factor is the fastest changing part of the leading behavior.
 It is advised to "show that the equation for the function obtained by factoring off the dominant balance solution from the exact solution itself has a solution that varies less rapidly than the dominant balance solution."